lenskit/java.lenskit.org/research/index.md

 ### 2017

+-   Maria Soledad Pera and Yui-Kai Ng.
+2017.
+[Recommending books to be exchanged online in the absence of wish lists](http://dx.doi.org/10.1002/asi.23978). *Journal of the Association for Information Science and Technology*

 -   Michael D. Ekstrand and Maria Soledad Pera.
 2017.
 The Demographics of Cool: Popularity and Demographic Bias in Recommender Evaluation.
 In *RecSys 2017 Poster Proceedings*.

 -   Yuchen Zhao.
 2017. [*Recommending Privacy Preferences in Location-Sharing Services*](http://hdl.handle.net/10023/11055).
 Ph.D thesis, University of St. Andrews, Scotland.